How to Help Someone Who Has an Eating Disorder

 When the person has reached this stage of their recovery, you will still want to keep in mind their old struggles when talking and interacting with them.
 Avoid commenting on their weight or appearance, even if simply mentioning they look “different” now.
 Low self-esteem is a problem for many people with eating disorders, and it can continue long after they leave treatment.

-Also, avoid making their condition or their recovery the sole focus of your relationship.
-Allow them to be a complete, multifaceted individual, and respect them as such.
+Also, avoid making their condition or recovery the sole focus of your relationship.
+Allow them to be complete, multifaceted individuals, and respect them as such.

 With that said, if they want to talk about their old problems or any new ones, let them.
 Continuing to offer open ears and an open mind can be a great source of support for them.